belynne0804/booze_bible_blog/README.md

 # movie_blog
 These are reflections by a crappy Christian mid-deconstruction about the intersection of movies and Christian themes.
-I still deeply love, and am fascinated by, Jesus, so a strong focus on messianic archetrypes in film follows.
+I still deeply love, and am fascinated by, Jesus, so a strong focus on messianic archetypes in film follows.

+I'm a budding developer, so this is also a platform to practice VueJS and front-end dev skills.

 ## Project setup
 ```